 In accordance with our responsibilities under section 175/157 of the Education Act 2002, and “Keeping Children Safe in Education “ 2023, we have a Designated Safeguarding Lead and also a Deputy Designated Safeguarding Lead for Child Protection, who are members of the senior leadership team, and have received appropriate training for this role.
 It is their responsibility to ensure all staff in contact with children receive child protection awareness training on a regular basis.
 We believe safeguarding and promoting our pupils’ welfare is everyone’s responsibility, and we work together as a team to achieve this.
 Additionally, we always listen to our pupils and take what they tell us seriously.

 There are occasions when concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents/carers, there may be exceptions to this when concerns are raised for the protection of a child.

 On very rare occasions, Social Care, whilst undertaking an investigation under S47 of the Children Act 1989, may want to speak to a child without parents’ knowledge.
 This decision would be made by the police and social care; we are required to work collaboratively with partner agencies and would therefore cooperate with direction given.
 This would, however, always only be done in situations where a child might be at immediate risk of harm.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

-If you have any serious concerns about your child or any other pupil at Bailey Street Academy, please do not hesitate to contact the Designated Safeguarding Lead or Deputy Safeguarding Lead who knows who to contact for the best advice and help, and is experienced in using the appropriate degree of confidentiality.
+If you have any serious concerns about your child or any other pupil at Bailey Street Academy, please do not hesitate to contact the Designated Safeguarding Lead or any of the Deputy Designated Safeguarding Leads who know who to contact for the best advice and help, and are all experienced in using the appropriate degree of confidentiality.